 At this stage, we assume that the design of the TCPC assembly remains very similar to the presently installed hardware, see Fig. 1.
 It relies on a movable replacement chamber that allows inserting the crystal close to the beam only in its “out” position.
 In standard operation for proton beams, this replacement chamber will be in its “in” position and hide the crystal from the circulating beam.

-As a design requirement, possible design modifications from the present hardware must fit into the present installation slots, so that the present assemblies can be replaced with minor changes (as for example it was describe in []).
-At this stage, we also assume that no additional controls cabling is required and that the present ones will be used in case new TCPC are installed.
+As a design requirement, possible design modifications from the present hardware must fit into the present installation slots, so that the present assemblies can be replaced with minor changes (as for example it was described in [4]).
+At this stage, we also assume that no additional controls cabling is required and that the present ones will be used in case new TCPCs are installed.

 The detailed description of which one(s) of the 4 TCPC shall be changed in LS2 will follow after the experiments’ results in the LHC, through an update of this document.
-At this stage, we assume conservatively – for resource estimate – that all the 4 TCPC shall be replaced.
+At this stage, we assume conservatively – for resource estimates – that all the 4 TCPCs shall be replaced.

-Figure 1 — of the horizontal goniometer setup: the crystal can be inserted into the beam only when the C-shape replacement chamber is moved out (on the bottom in the figure).
+Figure 1 — 3D view of the horizontal goniometer setup: the crystal can be inserted into the beam only when the C-shape replacement chamber is moved out (on the bottom in the figure).
 The 3D reference corresponding to the crystal collimator in the horizontal configuration is the ST0563346_01.